 The Red Sea narrative creates a hypothetical spiritual scenario where God will also deliver us from whatever bondage we struggle within our lives.
 In living out our Christianity, we sometimes assume if we have faith and pray right, and no matter the complexity of the problem, God will supernaturally answer and deliver us in the same way.
 I call them airwave or overland miracles of deliverance with little effort on our part to escape the terrible consequences and afflictions we struggle with daily.

 In the same way, we expect spiritual growth to be a comfortable one-two three-step formula easy to achieve.
-There is no magical way of believing and obtaining the loving character and presence of Jesus in our life without substantial self-control hardship and commitment.
+There is no magical way of believing and obtaining the loving character and presence of Jesus in our life without substantial self-control, hardship and commitment.
 Spiritual growth is the discipline of facing what life throws at us and not fleeing or denying the devastating circumstances of our daily lives.
-Learning to be mindful of God’s presence and love in the middle of horrific and tragic events in our lives is something we all need as an anchor and focus point of our life.
+Learning to be mindful of God’s presence and love in the middle of horrific and tragic events in our lives is something we all need as an anchor and focus point in our life.
 (Break Open and Blossom)

 To live mindfully as a Christian is the ability to focus and be aware of Christ’s presence no matter what is happening around us.
 It is a discipline rooted in contemplative practice and prayer from the time of the 4th and 5th-century church.
 There is no prescribed way of learning how to meditate on Christ and how to practice Christian meditation.
 Many Christian disciplines, however, have a common theme.
 It is a journey of the heart where our mind is transformed and united with the mind of Christ.
 Jesus prayed that we might become one as He and the Father are one.
 Throughout church history, the mystics experienced through meditation and contemplative prayer not just to know Christ intellectually in their heads but to experience the divine presence of Christ in their hearts.
 (Calming My Restless Mind)